ConfidantCommunications/haxesys/docs/17sqlite/about.md

 # About SQLite

-In a previous example we used a simple flat-file 'database'.
+In the example with [HaxeLow](../04haxelow) we use a `.json` as database.
+And we use a simular opproach with [flatfile](../16flatfile) `database`;

-An SQLite database is a database but the lite version.
+In this examle we will be using a SQLite database.
+This is a "normal" database but the lite version.
 It's the local database for a lot of (mobile)apps.

 ## What is SQLite?